We all make mistakes, some of mine have been doozies, but we won’t go into that here.

 As much as I hate to promote them, Telstra is the ONLY provider that has decent coverage across the country.
 I can’t count the number of times I have had people ask to use my phone in the outback, including in the towns, because they have no coverage.
-Optus, 3, Virgin, Vodaphone, or any other provider is ok in the cities, but once you get outside them … forget it.
+Optus is increasing their coverage, but it’s still nowhere near as broad as Telstra.
+3, Virgin, Vodaphone, or any other provider is ok in the cities, but once you get outside them … forget it.

 I once watched a show on National Geographic or Discovery channel about the top 10 most dangerous animals in the world.
 I think all of them were found in Australia.
 Crocodiles, funnel web spiders, inland taipans, brown snakes, great white sharks, irakandji, blue ringed octopus.
 The list goes on.